-People with sexual obsessions in OCD struggle with painful, intrusive thoughts.
+People with OCD struggle with painful, intrusive thoughts.
 As a result, their brains get confused, leaving them feeling uncertain about their moral values.

 For example, consider Dave, who experiences conflict when he gets paedophile-intrusive thoughts (POCD) and feels sudden movement down there.
 He’s instantly terrified he’s a threat to children.
 But he needn’t be.
 And that’s because the sensation is a reflex.
 His nervous system triggers an involuntary response after being subjected to internal or external stimuli, such as thinking about or being around kids.

-Have you ever noticed twitching in some people with anxiety, like their cheek and eye twitching?
+Have you ever noticed twitching in some anxious people, like their cheeks and eye twitching?
 It does this when a muscle, or group of muscles, moves without conscious thought or action.
 In that case, it’s automatic and not the person’s fault.
 So you can imagine how Dave experiences unconscious movement down there when he’s anxious.

 Even though his anxiety becomes high, Dave can learn to calm his amygdala and show that it does not need to arouse a fight or flight response.
-Deep breathing exercises are good for this because the amygdala responds to calming activities.
-Then, when it’s calmer, Dave’s cortex, the thinking area of his brain, can step in and help him reason rationally.
-Unfortunately, it can’t help him do this when the amygdala is going full force because it blocks rational signals.
+First, deep breathing exercises are good because the amygdala responds to calming activities.
+Then, when it’s calmer, Dave’s cortex, the thinking area of his brain, can step in and help him reason with common sense.
+Unfortunately, it can’t help him do this when the amygdala is going full force because it blocks the cortex from acting with a rational mind.
 So when it’s quieter, the cortex gets the chance to signal that the POCD thoughts are false and not to worry.